w3f/polguard/docs/DEVELOPMENT.md

 - Modern JavaScript features
 - Improved dependency management

-However, this would require significant changes to the codebase and would need to address the NestJS compatibility issues.
+However, this would require some changes to the codebase and would need to address the NestJS compatibility issues.

 ### Matrix SDK Limitations